 (Clockwise from top: the exterior of our cook’s house, the living room, Kacela watching the neighbours play Chinlone, the Buddhist shrine inside the house)

-Stuffed from lunch, tired from the hot hike, but feeling fulfilled with our experience, we climbed into the back of the truck for our ride back to Kalaw.
+Stuffed from lunch and tired from the hot hike, but feeling fulfilled with our experience, we climbed into the back of the truck for our ride back to Kalaw.

 This time it wasn’t raining, so we were able to enjoy countryside views out the side of the truck.
 Well, I could anyways!
 It was one of the advantages of being short!!